Finnish mythology: Ukko, the God of sky and thunder

 Ukko's origins are probably in Baltic Perkons and the older Finnish sky god Ilmarinen.
 While Ukko took Ilmarinen's position as the Sky God, Ilmarinen's destiny was to turn into a smith-hero, or the god of the rock.
-In the epic poetry of the Kalevala, Ilmarinen is credited with forging the stars on the dome of the sky and the magic mill of plenty, the Sampo.
+In the Kalevala, Ilmarinen is credited with forging the stars on the dome of the sky and the magic mill of plenty, the Sampo.

 Ukko's weapon was a hammer, axe or sword, by which he struck lightning.
 While Ukko and his wife Akka ("old woman") mated, there was a thunderstorm.
-He created thunderstorms also by driving with his chariot in clouds.
-The original weapon of Ukko was probably the boat-shaped stone-axe of battle axe culture.
-Ukko's hammer, the Vasara (means merely "hammer"), probably meant originally the same thing as the boat-shaped stone axe.
-When stone tools were abandoned in the metal ages, the origins of stone-weapons became a mystery.
-They were believed to be weapons of Ukko, stone-heads of striking lightnings.
-Shamans collected and held stone-axes because they were believed to hold many powers to heal and to damage.
+He created thunderstorms by riding his chariot over the clouds.
+The original weapon of Ukko was probably the boat-shaped stone axe of battle axe culture.
+Ukko's hammer Vasara (lit. "hammer") probably originally meant the same thing as the boat-shaped stone axe.
+When stone tools were abandoned in the metal ages, the origins of stone weapons became a mystery.
+They were believed to be weapons of Ukko left behind after a lightning strike.
+Shamans collected and held stone axes because they were believed to hold supernatural powers.

-The viper with the saw-figure on its skin has been seen as a symbol of thunder.